Wrestle Kingdom 2: Reception

-A Den of Geek review of "20 Underrated Wrestling Games" in 2021 ranked Wrestle Kingdom 2 in fourth place, calling it "arcadey and accessible in all the right places without sacrificing depth", with "some brilliant tournament modes along wiht an impressive collection of Japanese stars".
+A Den of Geek review of "20 Underrated Wrestling Games" in 2021 ranked Wrestle Kingdom 2 in fourth place, calling it "'arcadey' and accessible in all of the right places without sacrificing depth", with "some brilliant tournament modes along with an impressive collection of Japanese stars".

 Similarly, a 2022 review in Screen Rant called it "one of the best wrestling titles ever".
 In addition to the prominent Japanese pro wrestling stars from the period, the review commended its graphics as "genuinely gorgeous" and its game play as "allowing for some creativity with the rules including a shoot and MMA-style setup", with "a notable campaign mode and some excellent tournament templates".